 You will get used to the process pretty quickly.
 It takes two steps.
-First you produce your input .tex file and then you process it, or "LaTeX it" to produce an output file.
+First you produce your input .tex file and then you process it, or "LaTeX it" to produce an output file, which is typeset quality.
 If your output file is a pdf file you are done.
 If your output is a dvi file you need one more step, to produce the ps or pdf file.